 Consider that.

-How bad is it really?
+How bad is it?
 How unhappy are you?
-Is that unhappiness in your job, manifesting itself negatively in other aspects of your life?
+Is that unhappiness in your job manifesting itself negatively in other aspects of your life?

-If so, continue thinking about the other questions posed today and start planning for your release date!
+If so, consider the other questions posed today and start planning your release date!

-Once you have solid answers to each of these questions, you should know whether or not quitting is the right move for you.
+Once you have solid answers to these questions, you should know whether or not quitting is the right move for you.

 Sean Ogle